 The Actiwear® software from Respironics® includes sleep fragmentation as: “((number of mobile epochs lasting four epochs + number of immobile epochs < 1 minute duration / number of immobile epochs > 1 minute duration) x 100)”3, with data recorded at 1-minute epochs.

-MI – total of scored awake minutes divided by Total time in bed in hours x 100
+Movement Index (MI) – The total of scored awake minutes divided by Total time in bed in hours x 100

-FI – total of 1 minute scored sleep bouts divided by the total number of sleep bouts of any length x 100
+Fragmentation Index (FI) – The total of 1 minute scored sleep bouts divided by the total number of sleep bouts of any length x 100

-SFI – is the sum of MI and FI
+Sleep Fragmentation Index (SFI) – The sum of MI and FI.

 1 G. Aubert-Tulkens, et al, Ambulatory Evaluation of Sleep Disturbance and Therapeutic Effects in Sleep Apnea Syndrome by Wrist Activity Monitoring, AM REV RESPIR DIS 1987